Oh AI, You Silly Goose

 • The crescendo ending: AI loves a good wrap-up.
 “At the end of the day, it’s not about where you’ve been—it’s about where you’re going.”

-AI is nudging us toward a kind of perfectionism.
+Additionally, AI is nudging us toward a kind of perfectionism.
 With so few jobs and increasing funding cuts, there’s more pressure than ever to create flawless content.
-But lately, I’m finding the “there’s no way in hell AI wrote this” pieces far more enjoyable to read.
+But lately, I’m finding the messy “there’s no way in hell AI wrote this” pieces far more enjoyable to read.

 For time-pressed nonprofits and small businesses, AI might be your only viable option for producing content.
-Don’t get me wrong—I use AI every day.
+And don’t get me wrong—I use AI every day.
 It’s an incredible tool for brainstorming, editing, and organizing thoughts.
-But perhaps the true beauty in writing lies in its messiness—the raw, unpolished brain-to-keyboard flow that feels personal and real.

 Now tell me—do you think AI helped me write this?